LeBaronDeCharlus/blog/content/cv.md

 ###############
 > Teacher {
     When : 2024 & now
-    Description : Teach students how to become a System Engineer (1st, 2nd grade) @Caen }
+    Description : Teach students how to become a Super System Engineer (1st, 2nd grade) @Caen }

 > Altirnao()